- >

 HR will be leading the charge on this development.
 However, they need input from management, payroll, IT, and many others.

 Creating the perfect workflow is the key challenge here.
 As you develop the application, you’ll continually think of other people who need to be informed and take action.
-RAD can play a key role in quickly adding steps to your workflow and testing to make sure that confidential data is hidden from those who don’t need to see it.
+RAD tools can play a key role in quickly adding steps to your workflow and testing to make sure that confidential data is hidden from those who don’t need to see it.

 At some point in the development process, the HR team may also want to handle resignations and terminations in the same application.
 In traditional development, this means going back to the beginning and building the app from scratch.
 But if you are using Kissflow and RAD principles, you can quickly go through and create a different workflow for terminations, or make some tasks conditional.

-3. Travel Request
+3. Travel request

 The last RAD example we’ll look at is Travel Request.
 This one may be used more broadly by the entire company anytime someone is traveling for official business.
 Depending on your company, the sales team or the customer accounts team might use it the most.
 However, it’s usually the finance team that is responsible for the application.